Chuck Palumbo: Billy and Chuck (2001–2002)

 When he returned, Palumbo found a tag team partner in Billy Gunn.
 The pair started as a tag team working dark matches, but were later given a gimmick that saw the pair grow increasingly affectionate towards each other, showing evidence of a homosexual relationship.
 Palumbo became known simply as Chuck, and he bleached his hair blond to match Gunn's.
+Eventually, Palumbo cut off his long hair.

 On the February 21, 2002, edition of SmackDown!, Billy and Chuck defeated Tazz and Spike Dudley to win the WWF Tag Team Championship.
 Palumbo made his WrestleMania debut at WrestleMania X8, when Billy and Chuck defend their titles in a Four corners elimination match against the APA, The Dudley Boyz, and The Hardy Boyz.
 They lost the tag team gold to Rikishi and their stylist Rico Constantino, who was forced to team with Rikishi on May 19, 2002, at Judgment Day.
 Less than a month later Rico helped Billy and Chuck recapture the title, but they later lost it to Edge and Hollywood Hulk Hogan.

 In the second half of 2002, Billy and Chuck were the source of controversy when Chuck apparently proposed to Billy on September 5, 2002, edition of SmackDown! asking him to be his "partner for life".
 They had a marriage ceremony on the 2002 season premiere of SmackDown!.
 Just before they tied the knot, however, they revealed that the entire ordeal was a publicity stunt, and both characters disavowed their on-screen homosexuality.
 When Billy and Chuck decided not to go through with the marriage, Rico turned on them by helping Eric Bischoff and 3-Minute Warning attack the duo.
 Rico subsequently jumped to Raw as the manager of 3-Minute Warning, who beat Billy and Chuck at Unforgiven.
-Billy was injured in early October 2002, and Chuck worked on Velocity for a few months using his original ring name Chuck Palumbo once again.
+Billy was injured in mid October 2002, and Chuck worked on Velocity for a few months using his original ring name Chuck Palumbo once again.